ssloxford/they-see-me-rollin/README.md

 #### Section 7.1 - Targeting Object Detection

-The folder `object_detection` contains the source code we used in Section 7.1 - Targeting Object Detection.
+The folder `object_detection` contains the source code we used in `Section 6.2 - Accuracy of the Shutter Model` and `Section 7.1 - Targeting Object Detection`.

 #### Section 7.2 - Comparison with Blinding Attack

-The folder `comparison_to_blinding` contains the source code we used in Section 7.2 - Comparison with Blinding Attack.
+The folder `comparison_to_blinding` contains the source code we used in `Section 7.2 - Comparison with Blinding Attack`.

 #### Appendix C - Effects on Autonomous Driving

-The folder `autonomous_driving` contains the source code we used in Appendix C - Effects on Autonomous Driving.
+The folder `autonomous_driving` contains the source code we used in `Appendix C - Effects on Autonomous Driving`.

 ## How to use this Repository